Pompeiro/TFT-DSS/README.md

 When u want to update csv files by yourself, if not then scroll down to TFTDSS.py

 # V1DSS directory
 It contains just decisive support system for game.
+It's for typical user.